ThibautGery/docker-logging-example/article.md

 The logging system is plugged at the container level because the application should be loosely coupled with the logging system.
-Depending on the environment (development, pre-production, production) you might not send logs to the same
+Depending on the environment (development, pre-production, production) we might not send logs to the same
 system: a file for development, elasticseach for pre-production, elasticseach and HDFS for production.